cyberphone/doc/payments/dual-mode-open-banking-api.md

-In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* national mobile payment systems as well as with Apple Pay.
+In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* national mobile payment systems as well as from Apple Pay.
 The described scheme heavily builds on experiences with these systems.
 &nbsp;